About the Program

 Application Details & Timelines

-Applications for grants will only be accepted ONLINE.
+Applications for grants will only be accepted through online submissions of the UNIFIED Assist Program Application form.

-Applications should be submitted within the corresponding application windows.
+UNIFIED Assist Program applications should be submitted online within the application window.

 Application Process

-Confirm organization is eligible through review of our grant guidelines and criteria HERE or in the downloadable CBF Application Handbook.
+Confirm organization is eligible through careful revision of our grant guidelines and criteria.

-**Please review grant guidelines and criteria while filling out applications.
-If you find yourself having questions, please contact CBFoundation@basketball.ca for additional information.
+Please review grant guidelines and criteria while filling out your application.
+If you have any questions about the application form or process, please contact cbfoundation@basketball.ca for further questions.

-All applications will be evaluated and prioritized using an equity, diversity, and inclusion scorecard based on the applications efforts to address systemic barriers to sport, specifically basketball, for marginalized, under-represented or historically racialized communities such as, but not limited to:
+In addition, all applications will be evaluated and prioritized using an Equity, Diversity, and Inclusion scorecard based on the applications efforts to address systemic barriers to sport, specifically basketball, for marginalized, under-represented or historically racialized communities such as, but not limited to:

 • Black youth